-This category encompasses projects by the State of NRW financing the creation of further courses and places of study at public universities and universities of applied sciences.
+This category encompasses projects by the State of NRW financing the enlargement of universities and the creation of additional training facilities at public universities, universities of applied science and professional schools.
 Additionally, consumer protection measures as well as research into sustainable development are funded.

-All projects selected for the Sustainability Bond are situated in highly-regulated and developed countries.
+All projects selected for the Sustainability Bond are in highly-regulated and developed countries.

-From a sustainability point of view, providing access to education is a prerequisite for successful integration into the working world and economic independence.
-Furthermore, high-quality public tertiary education and the promotion of research into sustainability-related contents, among other factors, enable society to tackle major social and environmental challenges such as climate change, demographic change and resource scarcity.
+From a sustainability point of view, providing access to education is a prerequisite for successful integration into the work environment and economic independence.
+Furthermore, high-quality public tertiary education and the promotion of research into sustainability-related contents among other factors enable society to tackle major social and environmental challenges such as climate change, demographic change and resource scarcity.

 At the same time, these projects come with some social and environmental risks.
 Access to education might not be granted in a non-discriminatory way.
-Employees at research facilities and universities could face precarious employment situations.
-Also, research funding could go to technologies with negative sustainability impacts such as armaments, crude oil and coal as fossil resources, nuclear power or tobacco.
+Employees at research facilities, universities and schools could face precarious employment situations.
+Also, research funding can go to technologies with negative sustainability impact such as armaments, crude oil and coal as fossil resources, nuclear power and tobacco.